amathur09/imc18f/README.md

  - Drivers contains Selenium  drivers
  - Lib contains Jenkins variables passed to Selenium.
 	 - a, b.
 We assigned a Certified Scrum Master and Project Management Professional as the Prototype Leader/Agile Coach with full authority, responsibility, and accountability to the IMC Vice President of Technology for the quality of the prototype.
 We assembled a fully qualified team of 10 resources across 9 labor categories to form a multidisciplinary and collaborative team comprised of a Leader/Agile Coach, Product Manager, Architect, Developers, Testers, Documentation Specialist, Visual Designer, and Analyst.
 All roles report directly to the Leader/Agile Coach.
 	 - c.
-We included our Product Manager and UCR in information gathering , User Story creation, and the prototype development and design process.
+We included our Product Manager and UCR in information gathering , User Story creation, and the prototype development and design/development process.
 	 - d.
 Our human-centered designed techniques and tools included:		 - Using JIRA as a collaboration tool for the team to communicate and understand needs, and to log Product Backlog, work performed, and issues found;	 - Gathering requirements for user stories;
 		 - Creating website mockups;
 		 - Using an iterative approach with the Product Manager and UCR for continuous improvement.
 	 - e.
 Our Developers followed the Style Guide developed by our Visual Designer with the user in mind.
 	 - f.
 Usability tests were continuously performed by testers and casual users, independent of the development team.
 	 - g.
-We followed an agile approach which enabled the Testers, Product Manager, and UCR to provide continuous inputs/feedback to the team throughout the process.
+We followed an agile approach enabling the Testers, Product Manager, and UCR to provide continuous inputs/feedback to the team throughout the process.
 	 - h.
 The prototype design is responsive and compatible with iPhone and Android mobile devices.and compatible with iPhone and Android mobile devices.
 	 - i, q.
-We used the following modern, free-of-charge open-source technologies in the prototype:		 - Apache Tomcat
+We used the following modern, free-of-charge open-source technologies in the prototype:		 - Tomcat
 		 - Selenium
 		 - Bootstrap
 		 - CSS framework
 		 - BootSwatchr.com
 		 - D3.js.org
 		 - Eclipse
-		 - git
+		 - GIT
 		 - jQuery/jQueryUI
 		 - Jenkins, and
 		 - OpenSSL